reactGo/reactGo/docs/deployment/aws.md

 The KEYFILE is the same one you created and saved someplace safe earlier.
 The SOURCE is File containing everything you want to upload and DEST is the folder on the server you want to copy it into.

-I highly suggest that you do no use this method to copy over your dependencies, it is a much better plan to install those once you have uploaded your files.
+I highly suggest that you do no use this method to copy over your dependencies, it is a much better plan to install those by `npm install` once you have uploaded your files.

 ##### RUNNING THE PROJECT